MaterializeInc/materialize/doc/user/content/cloud/get-started-with-cloud.md

     **Note:** We are using a table for convenience to avoid adding complexity to the guide.
 It's [unlikely](/sql/create-table/#when-to-use-a-table) that you'll need to use tables in real-world scenarios.

-1. Now, we can enrich our aggregated data with the ticker for each stock using a regular `JOIN`:
+1. Now we can enrich our aggregated data with the ticker for each stock using a regular `JOIN`:

     ```sql
     CREATE MATERIALIZED VIEW cnt_ticker AS